Key Takeaways

 Patient Selection: Who Is a Better Candidate for Each?

-When deciding which version of tirzepatide will best work for you, a good place to start is with each version's FDA-approved uses.
+When deciding which version will best work for you, a good place to start is with each version's FDA-approved uses.
 As a quick refresher, that means Mounjaro is probably the best bet for managing blood sugar levels for individuals with type 2 diabetes.

 It may also be prescribed off-label to help manage levels in those with prediabetes or as a weight loss drug, though off-label uses may or may not be covered by insurance.